 Hike as much as is needed to do this – maximizing hiking leverage and if possible sheet out simultaneously to keep the boat heel angle the same.
 Complete these steps and your boat speed will instantly increase.

 Once this new speed is achieved, your apparent wind will move forward again so you’re able to sheet back in to accommodate that.
 Have you changed the angle?
 No, because the wind has not changed direction.

-In marginal hiking conditions, sometimes just adding weight in enough to instantly increase the boat speed and in this situation less or even no sheet release is necessary, because your apparent wind swings forward so quickly as you add weight, that flow is not lost and the heel of the boat is not affected by the gust.
+In marginal hiking conditions, sometimes just adding weight in is enough to instantly increase the boat speed.
+In this situation less or even no sheet release is necessary.
+This is because your apparent wind swings forward so quickly as you add weight, that flow is not lost and the heel of the boat is not affected by the gust.

 Correct Lull Response – “Coast and maintain your height”

 Incorrect Lull Response – “Chasing”

 In lulls, even advanced sailors tend to chase apparent wind around obliterating VMG and slowing them down unnecessarily.

 When you sail into a lull, your apparent wind moves forward which is the opposite of a gust.
 When this happens you should unweight, coast to keep your height and decrease speed.